-As Introduced Budget (early February)
+As Introduced Budget (early to mid-March)

-- On January 31, the Governor released budget recommendations in the Blue Book.
+- The new Governor is required to release budget recommendations by March 15th.
+These recommendations come in the form of Blue Books.
 The Blue Book is the executive summary of the budget.
-It contains high-level summaries, but no actual language - On February 8, the "As Introduced" version of the budget was introduced as House Bill (H.B.)
-64 - At a later date, the Legislative Service Commission (LSC) produces Redbooks.
+It contains high-level summaries, but no actual language; - By late March the "As Introduced" version of the budget will be introduced in the Ohio House; and - At a later date, the Legislative Service Commission (LSC) will produce Redbooks.
 Redbooks are detailed summary documents for each agency, board, and commission

-House Hearings (February through early April)
+House Hearings (mid-March through mid-April)

-- The House Finance Committee assigns different pieces of the As Introduced version to budget subcommittees - Each subcommittee will hold hearings.
-At these hearings, each state agency will have an opportunity to provide testimony.
-During their testimony they will provide information and answer questions about the budget proposal for their agency

-Some non-agency organizations will also be invited to testify.
-Typically the major organizations and stakeholder groups (e.g. the Ohio Teacher's Association will typically testify on the Education provisions) and individuals and groups that will be impacted by specific provisions will also have an opportunity to testify
+- The House Finance Committee assigns different pieces of the "As Introduced" version of the budget to specific budget subcommittees: - Each subcommittee will hold hearings.
+At these hearings, each state agency will have an opportunity to provide testimony; - During their testimony they will provide information and answer questions about the budget proposal for their agency; - Some non-agency organizations will also be invited to testify; and - Typically the major organizations and stakeholder groups, like Disability Rights Ohio, and individuals and groups that will be impacted by specific provisions will also have an opportunity to testify.

-House Substitute Bill (mid- to late April)
+House Substitute Bill (mid-April to early May)

-- Each House Finance subcommittee will create a committee report with amendment recommendations - The full House Finance committee will create a new version of the budget bill, usually called a "substitute" or "sub-bill" that incorporates all of the subcommittees' recommended amendments - LSC will produce a comparison document, called the Compare Doc.
-This document will contain all of the changes from the "As Introduced" version to the House substitute version of the bill (as well as subsequent versions of the bill) - The full House Finance committee will hold hearings on the substitute budget bill - Organizations, agencies and others will have a brief opportunity to provide testimony
+- Each House Finance subcommittee will create a committee report with amendment recommendations; - The full House Finance committee will create a new version of the budget bill, usually called a "substitute" or "sub-bill" that incorporates all of the subcommittees' recommended amendments; - LSC will produce a comparison document, called the Compare Doc.
+This document will contain all of the changes from the "As Introduced" version to the House substitute version of the bill (as well as subsequent versions of the bill); - The full House Finance committee will hold hearings on the substitute budget bill; and - Organizations, agencies and others will have a brief opportunity to provide testimony.

-House Omnibus Amendment and Floor Vote (late April to early May)
+House Omnibus Amendment and Floor Vote (early to mid-May)

-The full House Finance committee will determine what additional changes are needed in the substitute bill and will compile all of these changes in a large omnibus amendment (the omnibus amendment is essentially a group of smaller amendments, compiled and treated as one) and adopt that amendment.
-The full committee may also adopt additional amendments to the budget bill at this time

-- The full Finance committee votes on the budget bill, which includes the omnibus amendment changes and reports the budget bill to the House for consideration and a vote - The full House will vote to pass the budget, which now includes all of the changes made in committee - The full House might make additional amendments at this time
+- The full House Finance committee will determine what additional changes are needed in the substitute bill and will compile all of these changes in a large omnibus amendment (the omnibus amendment is essentially a group of smaller amendments, compiled and treated as one) and adopt that amendment.
+The full committee may also adopt additional amendments to the budget bill at this time; - The full Finance committee votes on the budget bill, which includes the omnibus amendment changes and reports the budget bill to the House for consideration and a vote; - The full House will vote to pass the budget, which now includes all of the changes made in committee; and - The full House might make additional amendments at this time.

-The Senate Process (early May through mid-June)
+The Senate Process (mid-May through mid-June)